akbarmahrat/CarND-LaneLines-P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to try using moving average for smoothing the lines, But not sure how well it will works with sharp curves.
+A possible improvement would be to try using moving average for smoothing the lines, But need to check how well it will works with sharp curves.

 Another potential improvement that I feel that I should try to play with brightness and contrast of image to handle the changing brightness of road.